Time Off Benefits Summary

 It is important that the correct carry-over amount be reported.
 The vacation carry-over is a financial obligation of the university that must be reported on RIT’s financial statements.

-There are very rare and unique circumstances when an employee has been on short-term disability, workers compensation, New York State Paid Family Leave, and/or FMLA, in which an exception to carry-over more than one-half the annual accrual will be made.
+There are very rare and unique circumstances when an employee has been on Short-Term Disability, Workers' Compensation, New York State Paid Family Leave, and/or FMLA, in which an exception to carry-over more than one-half the annual accrual may occur.
 Items that would be considered include, but are not limited to the following:

-The employee’s manager/supervisor should contact their Human Resources Manager no later than June 15 of the fiscal year to review the facts and circumstances.
-The request should provide details about why the employee could not use the vacation time.
-In addition, there needs to be a plan in place to ensure the employee is able to use the extra vacation time in the next fiscal year; an exception will not be granted in the subsequent year because the employee could not take all the extra vacation time.
+Managers must contact their Human Resources Business Partner (HRBP) no later than June 15 of the fiscal year to review the facts and circumstances.
+The request must include details about why the employee could not use the vacation time.
+In addition, managers and the employee must have a plan in place to ensure the employee can use the extra vacation time in the next fiscal year; an exception will not be granted in the subsequent year because the employee could not take all the extra vacation time.
+The HRBP will review the employee's situation with the RIT Benefits team.

 Other Vacation Policies

 Staff and 12-month faculty will be paid for any earned, unused vacation time as soon as administratively possible after termination of employment.
-Employees must work through the 16th of the month in order for that month to be included in the accrual calculation.
+Employees must work the through the entire pay period to accrue vacation for that period.

 You cannot extend your service by using paid vacation; your last day worked is your termination date.
 For example, if your last day worked is Friday, March 18, your termination date is Friday, March 18.
 You cannot use five vacation days and have a termination date of Friday, March 25.

 Staff and 12-month faculty will be paid for any earned, unused vacation time as soon as administratively possible after retiring from RIT.
-Employees must work through the 16 th of the month in order for that month to be included in the accrual calculation.
+Employees must work the entire pay period to accrue vacation for that period.

 You cannot extend your service by using paid vacation; your last day worked is your retirement date.
 For example, if your last day worked is Wednesday, September 21, your retirement date is Wednesday, September 21.
 You cannot use five vacation days and have a retirement date of Wednesday, September 28.